kiprotect/hyper/docs/src/en/hyper/index.md

 The gateway will take care of routing this message to the correct service and returning a response to you.

-If you want to accept requests from other services in the IRIS ecosystem you can use the `jsonrpc_client`, simply specifying an API endpoint that incoming requests will be delivered to using the same syntax as above.
+If you want to accept requests from other services in the Hyper ecosystem you can use the `jsonrpc_client`, simply specifying an API endpoint that incoming requests will be delivered to using the same syntax as above.

 That's it!